Edmonton: Museums and galleries

+University of Alberta Museums operates its own internal museums and collections service.
+The University of Alberta Museums and Collections also has 17 million objects, 29 registered museum collections and occasional exhibitions.

+Muttart Conservatory (/məˈtɑːrt/) is a botanical garden in the river valley, across from the downtown core.
+One of the best-known landmarks of Edmonton, the conservatory consists of three city-operated greenhouses, public gardens, as well as four feature pyramids for display of plant species found across three biomes, with the fourth pyramid hosting a seasonal display.
+A fifth minor skylight pyramid lights up the central foyer.

 Edmonton is home to four artist-run centres all located in the downtown core Harcourt House, Latitude 53, Ociciwan Contemporary Art Collective and Society of Northern Alberta Print-Artists (SNAP).

 The University of Alberta and MacEwan University also have galleries: the Fine Arts Building Gallery and the Mitchell Art Gallery, respectively.
-The University of Alberta Museums and Collections also has 17 million objects, 29 registered museum collections and occasional exhibitions.